waseemjaleel/Terraform-Full-Course-Azure/README.md

 This course consists of video lessons covering basic to advanced Terraform concepts with Azure cloud, including hands-on projects and real-world scenarios.

 ## 📋 Prerequisites
-- Azure free account or subscription , follow this [video](https://youtu.be/bv3CWyaUeJI)
+- Azure free account or subscription, follow this [video](https://youtu.be/bv3CWyaUeJI)
 - Azure Fundamentals [Video Link](https://youtu.be/-pX5PjIYTJs)
 - Visual Studio Code or preferred IDE
-- Git installed and working knowlege of it
+- Git installed and working knowledge of it
-- Linux or Mac or WSL(Windows Sub-system for Linux)
+- Linux or Mac or WSL(Windows Subsystem for Linux)
 - Linux and Shell scripting
 - Basic understanding of YAML and JSON
 - Networking Fundamentals